CODE-at-TACC/summer-2016/robotics/ASSEMBLY.md

 ** TODO: YouTube on assembling kit **

+_*Try this:*_

+- Disconnect power from the USB battery pack.
+Try reversing the connections on each pair of wires connecting the motors.
+What happens?
+- Which way is "correct"?

 ### Nuts and Bolts

 TL;DR - [How to solder](https://www.youtube.com/watch?v=QKbJxytERvg) and other considerations when building your robot.